 Fighter pilots hate surprises.
-It’s hard enough hanging onto a jet at 700 miles per hour and 9 G. It’s enough to fly formation, work the radar, listen to calls and monitor the dials and displays.
-It’s harder still in combat when tracking multiple targets, being locked onto by enemy craft, or dodging a surface-to-air missile.
-The last thing you need is something to come out of nowhere, something you really have to think about or you’ve lost your ass.
+It’s hard enough hanging onto a jet at 700 miles per hour and pulling 9 G, and it's enough to fly formation, work the radar, listen to calls and monitor the dials and displays.
+It’s harder still in combat when tracking multiple targets, being locked onto by enemy aircraft, or dodging a surface-to-air missile.
+The last thing you need is something to come out of nowhere or something you really have to think about.
 There is no time to think.
 The time for thinking is on the ground.
 Effective planning is the key to a successful mission!

-Yet surprises do happen, and they can be nasty.
+Yet, surprises do happen, and they can be nasty.
 Or, on the positive side, we might see the opportunity to pack a little bit more into a mission, to help out a unit on the ground, or take out a target that’s come into view.
 We need the headspace to think when our operating environment changes.
-So the mission plan needs to be simple enough for us to take it all in at the briefing, but dynamic enough for us to respond when we need to.
+In order to create headspace to be able to account for surprises, the mission plan needs to be simple enough for us to take it all in at the briefing, yet dynamic enough for us to respond when we need to.

 In fact, the secret of high-performance planning is the way it balances three seemingly opposed sets of things.
-The planning process is fast, yet considered—so that you have an effective plan when you need it.
+The planning process is fast, yet considered—so that you have an effective plan when needed.
+It can sound contradictory, but it is our tried and tested reality.
 The resulting plan is simple, yet dynamic—so that it nails the objective, changing as it needs to.
-And for those executing the plan, it is direct, yet empowering—so that they have clear accountability while being allowed the leeway to take the initiative they need.
+And for those executing the plan, it is direct, yet empowering—so they have clear accountability while being allowed the leeway to take the initiative they need.

-Planning is the first step in any high-performance framework for action (although a good plan requires lessons learned from a debrief, that’s a story for another day).
+Planning is the first step in any high-performance framework for action, although a good plan requires lessons learned from a debrief, which I will touch on in a tick.
 The plan sets both the tone and the direction for the rest of the cycle.
 You brief the plan, the mission is the brief, and you debrief against the plan.
-That’s why understanding how high performance thinking is harnessed at the planning stage is fundamental to accelerating the performance of any individual, team or organisation because it’s the plan that will flow through the rest of your performance.
+That’s why understanding how deep-performance thinking is harnessed at the planning stage is fundamental to accelerating the performance of any individual, team or organisation because it’s the plan that will flow through the rest of your performance.